sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="getsmssendstatusforrecipient"></a>
 # **GetSmsSendStatusForRecipient**
-> ResponseGetDefinitionSendStatusForRecipient GetSmsSendStatusForRecipient (string messageKey)
+> GetDefinitionSendStatusForRecipientResponse GetSmsSendStatusForRecipient (string messageKey)

 getSmsSendStatusForRecipient